 In dozens of cases – Disney, The Fossil Group, Toys R Us, New York Life, Northeast Utilities, etc. – American workers trained their replacements.
 The American workers were obviously more skilled.
 The American worker was the trainer, possessing more knowledge and skills, and the H-1B worker was the trainee.

 We typically measure skill levels in two primary ways: wages and educational achievement.
 We know that H-1Bs are frequently hired at lower wages.
 And most H-1B workers have no more than ordinary educational achievements.

 There is also a widespread myth that the typical H-1B worker is an advanced degree holder from a U.S. University.
 But as the Table 3 shows, most of the top H-1B employers are using the program to import workers with no more than a Bachelors degree.
 About 80% of the H-1B workers that the top three employers – Tata, Cognizant, and Infosys – bring into the U.S. hold no more than a Bachelors degree.

 For the vast majority of the top twenty employers, more than half of their H-1Bs hold no more than a Bachelors degree.
 The exceptions are Intel, Google, and Amazon.
 Further, the Ph.D. degree is very uncommon.
 For Microsoft, one of the most vocal companies about needing H-1Bs, more than half, 56%, of its H-1B hires hold no more than a Bachelors degree, and only 5% hold a doctorate.

-Education Level of H-1B Workers FY05-12 for 2014 Top H-1B Employers Most Hold No More Than Bachelors Degree
+Education Level of H-1B Workers for Fiscal Years 2005-12 for the Top H-1B Employers in 2014: Most Hold No More Than a Bachelors Degree

 |2014 H-1B Rank||Employer||Bachelors Degree||Masters Degree (MA, MS, Meng, MEd, MSW, MBA)||Doctorate Degree (Ph.D. or Ed.D)|